 While aboard the Swan Boats, you’ll spot the “Make Way for Ducklings” statue, a nod to the classic children’s book by author Robert McCloskey.
 If you happen to be in town while a Boston sports team is in the playoffs, you’ll likely spot them wearing their own miniature jerseys.
 Many families stop to have their own children pose for a photo with the ducklings.
 If you happen to be in the city for Mother’s Day, that’s when the Public Garden hosts “Duckling Day,” a 30-year tradition with a parade and celebration in honor of the “Make Way for Ducklings” book and Boston heritage.

 From late May to the middle of September, take part in the 60-minute Untold Stories of the Public Garden guided walking tour, where you’ll get background on everything you’d want to know about the park’s history, sculpture and horticulture.
-This activity can be done on a whim, as it’s free and doesn’t require that you book your spot in advance — just head to the Make Way for Ducklings statue on Tuesdays, Wednesdays and Thursdays at 4 p.m. and Wednesdays and Thursdays at 10 a.m., as long as it’s not raining.
+This activity can be done on a whim, as it’s free and doesn’t require that you book your spot in advance — just head to the Make Way for Ducklings statue on Tuesdays, Wednesdays and Thursdays at 4 p.m. and Wednesdays at 10 a.m., as long as it’s not raining.

 Other Nearby Activities